Colonne 1

 Day 1 - Research > Call for papers

-The evolutionary potential of BIM and digital technology in construction can now be understood in the context of better knowledge of the phenomena related to the information that shapes living organizations and their evolutionary processes.
-By placing information processing at the heart of project processes, drawing inspiration from natural organizations, and fully embracing algorithmics and AI, BIM can reach a higher level of complexity.
-Thus, following this data-driven and life-inspired approach, the digital twin also strives to be a mirror of life by developing a dynamic dimension of information management.
+By placing information processing at the heart of project development, drawing inspiration from natural organizations, and fully embracing algorithms and AI, it becomes possible to elevate BIM to a higher level of complexity.
+In line with this data- and life-inspired approach, the digital twin also seeks to mirror the living world by developing a dynamic dimension in information management.

-This edition of EduBIM includes, but is not limited to, the following themes:
+This edition of EduBIM includes (but is not limited to) the following themes:

 • BIM and biomimicry

-• BIM and computational practices: generative design, optimization, artificial intelligence, data-driven design,
+• BIM and computational practices: generative design, optimization, artificial intelligence, data-driven design, BIM and data science, BIM and big data

-• BIM, manufacturing and construction,
+• BIM, manufacturing and construction, on-site BIM, robotics, automation, and prefabrication

-• BIM and culture, computational creativity, historical and political dimensions;
+• BIM and culture, computational creativity, historical and political dimensions

-• BIM and the teaching of new tools and their usage contexts;
+• BIM and the teaching of new tools and their usage contexts

-• BIM and lean management, business processes, modeling of new business processes,
+• BIM and lean management, business processes, modeling of new business processes, BIM processes and technologies

-• BIM and skills development, project management incorporating a BIM approach;
+• BIM and skills development, project management incorporating a BIM approach

-• BIM and cognitive modeling.
+• BIM and cognitive modeling

 Loading...
 Loading...